lauang/InShare/ASSIGNMENT-3.md

 Change the UI so that the sharing mechanism uses the new roles.
 Include an option to transfer ownership of a note.
 How will you determine that the security of the access control mechanism has improved?

+**My understanding of the taskdescription**
+Editor and reader is pretty self-explainitory.
+Admin and owner can share.
+There can only be one owner.
+The owner can choose to transfer this ownership, but this means they loose their role as an owner.

 [Link to issue(s) created.](https://git.app.uib.no/Mathias.H.Ness/inshare/-/issues/9)

 ### Implementation